Nablus: Palestinian control

 The operation also resulted in severe damage to the historic core of the city, with 64 heritage buildings being heavily damaged or destroyed.
 IDF forces reentered Nablus during Operation Determined Path in June 2002, remaining inside the city until the end of September.
 Over those three months, there had been more than 70 days of full 24-hour curfews.
 According to Gush Shalom, IDF bulldozers damaged the al-Khadra Mosque, the Great Mosque, the al-Satoon Mosque and the Greek Orthodox Church in 2002.
 Some 60 houses were destroyed, and parts of the stone-paving in the old city were damaged.
 The al-Shifa hammam was hit by three rockets from Apache helicopters.
 The eastern entrance of the Khan al-Wikala (old market) and three soap factories were destroyed in F-16 bombings.
 The cost of the damage was estimated at $80 million US.

 The Old City of Nablus became a site of fierce clashes in August 2016 between a militant group and Palestinian police.
 Two Palestinian Police officers were killed by terrorists in the city on 18 August.
 Shortly after, the police raid on the suspected areas in the Old City deteriorated into a gun battle, in which three armed militants were killed, including one killed by beating following his arrest.
-The person beaten to death was the suspected “mastermind” behind the August 18 shooting - Ahmed Izz Halaweh, a senior member of the armed wing of the Fatah movement the al-Aqsa Martyrs' Brigades.
-His death was branded by the UN and Palestinian factions as a part of “extrajudicial executions.”
+The person beaten to death was the suspected "mastermind" behind the 18 August shooting - Ahmed Izz Halaweh, a senior member of the armed wing of the Fatah movement the al-Aqsa Martyrs' Brigades.
+His death was branded by the UN and Palestinian factions as a part of "extrajudicial executions."
 A widespread manhunt for multiple gunmen was initiated by the police as a result, concluding with the arrest of one suspect Salah al-Kurdi on 25 August.